azzmosphere/1800_coding_challenge/README.md

         E
         D

-represents the words "CALL", "CALLED", "ME", "MEET"
+represents the words "CALL", "CALLED", "ME", and "MEET"

 The LHS branches are known as children, and the RHS branches are known as siblings.